 0 NHL games played

-This one is a bit unfair, as Jakob Pelletier is just 19 years old.
+This one is a bit unfair, as Jakob Pelletier is just 20 years old.
 He still has many years before anyone can determine whether or not he was a successful pick.
-At this point, he looks like a promising young prospect.
+At this point, he looks like an extremely promising young prospect, but until he is able to prove himself at the NHL level it is hard to rank him much higher.
 The Flames selected him 26th overall after an impressive campaign with the Moncton Wildcats of the QMJHL which saw him score 39 goals and 89 points in just 65 games.

 The most surprising and off the board pick of the 2012 NHL Entry Draft was when Flames former general manager Jay Feaster selected Mark Jankowski with the 21st-overall pick.
 At the time, the young forward was unknown, as he had just wrapped up a season of high school hockey months prior.
 Despite this, Feaster was very confident in his pick, claiming he would be viewed as the best player in the draft 10 years down the road.

 While that certainly hasn’t been the case, the pick didn’t turn out as bad as many thought it would, largely due to how bad the 2012 Draft turned out to be.
-It took the now 25-year-old some time to get to the NHL, as he played four seasons with Providence College and an additional year in the AHL.
-His one and only AHL season had Flames fans excited as he put up 27 goals and 56 points in 64 games.
+It took the now 27-year-old some time to get to the NHL, as he played four seasons with Providence College and an additional year in the AHL.
+His rookie season in the AHL had Flames fans excited for what was to come as he put up 27 goals and 56 points in 64 games.

 With the 13th-overall pick at the 2011 NHL Entry Draft, the Flames selected Sven Baertschi.
 The talented Swiss forward had just finished his first season with the Portland Winterhawks of the WHL, where he put up 34 goals and 85 points in 64 games.
 This pick was very exciting for Flames fans, as it looked like he had all the makings of a future NHL star.